 Bagore Ki Haveli is an old building build in front of the Lake Pichola at Gangori Ghat.
-It has more than 100 rooms with well-arranged balconies, terraces, courtyards and corridors.
-Among the many precious and unmatched articles, Bagore Ki Haveli contains the costumes of the royal king, premium mural paintings of Rajasthan designed in Mewar, exclusive stuff of Rajputs like jewellery boxes, dice-games, hukkas, pan boxes, nut crackers, hand fans, rose water sprinklers, copper vessels and other items of the erstwhile rulers.
+It has more than 100 rooms with well-arranged balconies, terraces, courtyards, and corridors.
+Among the many precious and unmatched articles, Bagore Ki Haveli contains the costumes of the royal king, premium mural paintings of Rajasthan designed in Mewar, exclusive stuff of Rajputs like jewelry boxes, dice-games, hukkas, pan boxes, nutcrackers, hand fans, rose water sprinklers, copper vessels and other items of the erstwhile rulers.

 Bagore Ki Haveli Timings: 10:00 am- 06:30 pm.

 Bagore Ki Haveli can be reached by local bus, taxi or rickshaw as it is just 1.5 km from Udaipur city.